RegardsOss/RegardsOss.github.io/docs/setup/swarm/01-quick-setup.md

 execute the following two commands:

 ```
-# Connect threw SSH to your master node and use the token to login in to Github
+# Connect through SSH to your master node and use the token to login in to Github
 export CR_PAT=<your token access>
 echo $CR_PAT | docker login ghcr.io --password-stdin -u <your username>
 ```